MrCoolPotato/Alphanumerical-Blast/README.md

-# Alphanumerical DRAWINATOR
+# Alphanumerical BLAST

 ![Gameplay](gameplay.png)

-Welcome to **DRAWINATOR**, a fun and engaging game where you shoot down enemies with alphanumeric bullets!
+Welcome to **A-BLAST**, a fun and engaging game where you shoot down enemies with alphanumeric bullets!
 This game is built using Python and the Pygame library.

 ## How to Play